 I’ve been gardening – and more specifically – gardening on this very same property – since I was a toddler.
-The property has been in my family since the 50s, and now it is mine.
+The property has been in my family since 1950, and now it is mine.

 I know this place.
 The soil, the pests, the climate.

 I am a State of Connecticut certified Master Gardener.